DIBS ON STUFF®

 Privacy Policy

-In the 1954 William Golding novel Lord of the Flies the kids
+In the 1954 novel Lord of the Flies the conch (a seashell) was used to help the kids co-operate.

 Contact